Donald B. Lindsley Prize in Behavioral Neuroscience

 Nomination materials include the following:

-- Essay (4-6-page (typed, double-spaced) thesis abstract with names and departmental affiliations of thesis committee members).
+- Thesis abstract with names and departmental affiliations of thesis committee members; four to six pages, double-spaced

-- Current CV (include date of thesis defense)
+- Current CV, including date of thesis defense

-All nomination materials must be in English, including full theses if invited for the second round review.
+All nomination materials must be in English, including the full thesis if invited for the second-round review.
 For nominees with theses in a language other than English, the selection committee will accept an extended abstract and peer-reviewed publication, both written in English.

-Nominees must have a thesis submitted and approved between January 1 and December 31 of the preceding calendar year.
+Nominees must have doctoral degree awarded between January 1 and December 31 of the preceding calendar year.

 - 2020: Kiah Hardcastle, PhD, and Christopher Zimmerman, PhD